mrrfv/PortaDisk/README.md

 ### Data drive

 - `/portadisk/software/` - stores data and configuration files for Seafile and other software that might store sensitive data or isn't needed during the "encrypted" phase (i.e. when the drives weren't unlocked yet)

-## Hardware

-- Raspberry Pi Zero with a [USB hub HAT](https://www.waveshare.com/usb-hub-hat.htm).
-- Another USB hub that has support for external power.
-- Pi & the 2 hard drives connected to the second USB hub, which is connected to the HAT, which is connected to the Pi (hopefully this will work)
-- Pi, USB hub, hard drives and a power supply crammed into a camera case

-## Concept security considerations

-- Modification of the `web-unlock` binary to intercept the password during unlocking might be possible
-- HTTPS encryption should be a must when dealing with projects like this (caddy?)

 ## Installation guide